Monday, 28 November 2016

 My Background & Testimony

 Everybody has a story.
 Everybody is on a journey.
 Everybody is seeking the ultimate truth.
-Everybody is looking for the ultimate purpose of life.
-I wasn't exempt either, until I finally found what I was looking for.
+Everybody is looking for the ultimate purpose in life.
+I wasn’t exempt either until I finally found what I was looking for.
 Where do I start?
-It's kind of a long story and the last thing that I want to do is to bore my readers with the details, so without further ado, let's get straight to the point.
+It’s kind of a long story, and the last thing I want to do is bore my readers with the details.
+So, without further ado, let’s get straight to the point.

-I'm Persian by descent, from Tehran, the capital of Iran.
-I was born and raised in a devout Muslim family; the Shiite sect of Islam to be specific.
-The name that my parents chose for me was the name of the founder of Islam—Mohammad; like everybody else, I learned and practiced Islam and at the time, it seemed like the only legitimate religion in the world, mainly because of how people are indoctrinated by the mainstream media, schools, and lack of free-speech; almost all Islamic states in the world are pretty isolated.
-I could never completely believe in everything that was written in the Koran.
+I’m Persian by descent, from Tehran, the capital of Iran.
+I was born and raised in a devout Muslim family—the Shiite sect of Islam, to be specific.
+The name my parents chose for me was the name of the founder of Islam, Mohammad.
+Like everybody else, I learned and practiced Islam, and at the time, it seemed like the only legitimate religion in the world.
+This was mainly because of how people are indoctrinated by the mainstream media, schools, and the lack of free speech; almost all Islamic states in the world are pretty isolated.
+I could never completely believe in everything written in the Quran.
 I always had philosophical and theological questions that were left unanswered.
-I remember how the idea of eternal conscious torment was always something I could never grasp; I could never understand how and why God would send people to a place called Hell, instead of punishing them and killing them.
-I couldn't see how the traditional Hell that even the majority of Christians seem to believe in, would be a just punishment.
+I remember how the idea of eternal conscious torment was something I could never grasp; I couldn’t understand how and why God would send people to a place called Hell instead of punishing them and then ending their existence.
+I couldn’t see how the traditional Hell—one that even the majority of Christians seem to believe in—could be a just punishment.